 Curriculum will address a practitioner-wellness and human services model.
 Because the program is two-fold for preparing careers in social services and for professional counseling, the program adopts an experiential philosophy to develop personal awareness and creativity from a bio-psycho-social perspective across the lifespan.
 As such, a student’s effectiveness becomes a product, in part, of his/her creativity, personal, and cultural awareness.
 It is expected that students not only desire, but intend to pursue the inspection of their own personal identity, growth, and development--both inside and outside the classroom--as an integral part of their graduate studies at OCU.

 [OCU is the state's only top 25 Western Master's Level Institution. (see U.S. News & World Report).
-The Division of Education & Professional Studies offers this program in OCU's Petree College of Arts and Sciences]
+The program is offered by the Petree College of Arts and Sciences]

 1 YEAR, FAST-TRACK CURRICULUM *

 ABS 5713 Counseling Theories

 ABS 5363 Counseling Children & Adolescents